Exclusive: Boeing wins $9.2 billion contract for new Air force training jet - U.S. official

-WASHINGTON (Reuters) - Boeing Co’s (BA.N) jet was selected to build the U.S. Air Force’s next training jet in a contract worth up to $9.2 billion over the life of the program, a U.S. official said on Thursday.
+WASHINGTON (Reuters) - Boeing Co (BA.N) was selected to build the U.S. Air Force’s next training jet in a contract worth up to $9.2 billion over the life of the program, the Air Force said on Thursday.

 Boeing teamed up with Sweden’s Saab AB (SAABb.ST) to develop a new plane for the competition, beating out Lockheed Martin Corp (LMT.N) and Leonardo DRS (LDOF.MI).

-The Air Force plans purchase of 351 of the jets and will begin to accept delivery in 2022, with the program reaching full operation in 2034.
+The Air Force plans to purchase 351 of the jets.
+The service expects the program to reach full operation in 2034.

 Reporting by Idrees Ali and Mike Stone in Washington; editing by Jonathan Oatis